What is Chiropractic Course?: Courses, Fees, Top Institutes, Careers & Salary 2025

 Chiropractor Course Admission 2025

-Here are simple bullet points for the Chiropractic course admission process in India:
+Here are simple bullet points for the Chiropractic course admission process in India -

-- Document Verification: Submit necessary documents (mark sheets, ID proof, etc.) during admission.
+- Submit necessary documents during admission.

 No, MBBS is not a requirement for becoming a chiropractor.
 Chiropractic is a specialised professional field that calls for extensive preparation over many years.
 The applicant must have earned a Bachelor's degree from an accredited university in order to enrol in a chiropractic programme.
 A candidate may choose to study a chiropractic course through a 4-year doctoral curriculum or a 5-year integrated plan that comprises a 3-year undergraduate degree and a 2-year post-graduate programme.
 However, students must have passed their Class 12 board exam including PCB (Physics, Chemistry, and Biology) in order to pursue a chiropractic course.
 They must study the same Science courses in the undergraduate programme in addition to English and Social Science.
 A candidate can, however, take a chiropractor course after earning an MBBS if they chose to change their career and become chiropractors.